Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • complication of colds;

-• accession of a secondary infection;
+• addition of a secondary infection;

-• progressive otitis media;
+• progressive otitis of the ear;

 • reduced immune response of the body.